-The Center for Writing & Tutoring Resources has started a Writing Mentor program.
+The Center for Academic Success and Exploratory Majors has a system in place to support first-year students with the help of Writing Mentors.
 Writing Mentors are successful, faculty-nominated student writers who are trained to help new students become stronger, independent, and more confident writers.
-Each First-Year Experience (FYE) class has at least two designated Mentors to serve that specific course.
+Each First-Year Experience (FYE) class has a designated Mentor to serve that specific course.
 They can help with any stage of the writing process, including the following:

 - Understanding the essay prompt